 Start Your Training Early

-Training your dog to be a good canoeing companion starts long before that your trip into the backcountry.
+Training your dog to be a good canoeing companion starts long before that your trip into the backcountry or to a lodge.

 We first introduced Cali to the canoe in our backyard in winter.
 She was a little timid at first but loved trying something new.
 As she leaned on the gunwales, she got used to the gentle movement of the canoe.
 She felt safe and happy.